fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 There are some potential pitfalls which could trap the unwary.

 The biggest of these are related to missing classes in the subgroups.
-To take an extreme case, suppose that males were always being predicted classes A or B, while females were always predicted classes C or D.
+To take an extreme case, suppose that the `B` group speciified by `SF 1` were always being predicted classes H or J, while the `C` group was always predicted classes K or L.
 The user could request precision scores, but the results would not really be comparable between the two groups.
 With intersections of sensitive features, cases like this become more likely.